-To remove your name from national mailing lists, register online free of charge, or send your name and address with a check or money order for \$1 to: Direct Marketing Association Mail Preference Service PO Box 643 Carmel, NY 10512 https://www.dmachoice.org/dma/member/reg ist.action
+To remove your name from national mailing lists, register online free of charge, or send your name and address with a check or money order for \$1 to:

+Data & Marketing Association

+Mail Preference Service

+PO Box 643

+Carmel, NY 10512

+https://dmachoice.thedma.org/register.php
-Remove your name from lists to receive pre-approved offers of credit:

-One toll-free call, 1-888-5-OPT-OUT (1-888-567-8688), will tell all three major credit reporting agencies - Equifax, Experian, and Trans Union - to remove you from their lists.
-They will ask for your Social security Number to begin the process.
+Remove your name from lists to receive pre-approved offers of credit: One toll-free call, (888) 5-OPT-OUT - [(888) 567-8688], will tell all three major credit reporting agencies - Equifax, Experian and Trans Union - to remove you from their lists.
+They do ask for your Social Security Number to begin the process.